s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/blas/hemv.rst

       The queue where the routine should be executed.

    upper_lower
       Specifies whether *A* is upper or lower triangular.
-See :ref:`onemkl_datatypes` for more details.
+See :ref:`onemath_datatypes` for more details.

    n
       Number of rows and columns of ``A``.
 Must be at least zero.